evintunador/daily-paper-summaries-workflow/README.md

 Another document `arxiv-search.py` is a heavily edited version of https://github.com/bilalazh/Arxiv-Research-Pooler/tree/main

 I don't think anybody will really find a majority of these files useful but who knows.
 The one I've been asked to share is `generate_multiple_prompts.py` which you could find a similar version of on Dave's repo.
-The only real difference with mine is that I adjusted it to use the longer 16k context window version of GPT-3.5 when that came out.
+The only real differences with mine is that I adjusted it to use the longer 16k context window version of GPT-3.5 when that came out, and i think my prompts are better.
 The other file you may find useful is `arxiv-search.py` but it's pretty buggy, something to do with the arxiv api or api wrapper

 ## Repo Contents